pteich/configstruct/README.md

 # configstruct
-Simple Go module to parse a configuration from environment and cli flags using struct tags.
+Simple Go module to parse a configuration from environment values and CLI flags using struct tags.
+Starting with v1.3.0 there there is also support for CLI commands and subcommands

-Usage
+## Usage without commands
 ```Go
 // define a struct with tags for env name, cli flag and usage
 type Config struct {